KatieLDR/Smart-Speaker/README.md

 #### Python package
 * [OpenCV for Raspberry pi 4](https://www.pyimagesearch.com/2019/09/16/install-opencv-4-on-raspberry-pi-4-and-raspbian-buster/)
-	* As a small Reminder, be sure to follow each step on the tutorial website or something terrible will definitely happen beyond your imagination.
+	* As a small Reminder, be sure to follow each step on the tutorial website, otherwise something terrible will happen beyond your imagination.
 I mean it! :fearful:
-	* If you got berryconda installed on your pi previously, you can easily create virtual enviorment with it.
+	* If you got berryconda installed on your pi previously, you can easily create a virtual environment with it.
-	* Be sure to install all of your pip package in virtual enviornment.
-If you use sudo apt-get instead, make sure to make the connection between the virtual enviornment  and the package outside with -ln command.
+	* Be sure to install all of your pip package in a virtual environment.
+If you use sudo apt-get instead, make sure to make the connection between the virtual environment and the package outside with -ln command.
 	* CMAKE takes lots of time, be patient.
 * [OpenCV for Raspberry pi 3](https://nancyyluu.blogspot.com/2017/12/raspberry-pi-opencvcontrib.html?fbclid=IwAR0EQGX7_1VAalSN9g6dk1jNIGuW9GNlx-vQ34T20t1wMoWV4An9lHtFMhk)
 	* The version is 3.2.0.
-	* Put all the file in bak into bashrc, then run the CMAKE step again.
-This help us set the default Python enviornment to miniconda.
+	* Put all the files in bak into bashrc, then run the CMAKE step again.
+This helps us set the default Python environment to miniconda.
 * [Picamera](https://projects.raspberrypi.org/en/projects/getting-started-with-picamera/3)
 	* Use raspistill -o xx.jpg to test if your picamera works fine.
 * [imutils](https://pypi.org/project/imutils/)